Association of Tennis Professionals: 2009 changes

 In 2009, ATP introduced a new tour structure called ATP World Tour consisting of ATP World Tour Masters 1000, ATP World Tour 500, and ATP World Tour 250 tier tournaments.
 Broadly speaking, the Tennis Masters Series tournaments became the new Masters 1000 level and ATP International Series Gold and ATP International Series events became ATP 500 level and 250 level events respectively.

 The Masters 1000 tournaments are Indian Wells, Miami, Monte Carlo, Madrid, Rome, Toronto/Montreal, Cincinnati, Shanghai and Paris.
 The end-of-year event, the ATP Finals, moved from Shanghai to London.
 Hamburg has been displaced by the new clay court event at Madrid, which is a new combined men's and women's tournament.
 In 2011, Rome and Cincinnati also became combined tournaments.
 Severe sanctions are placed on top players skipping the Masters 1000 series events, unless medical proof is presented.

 Plans to eliminate Monte Carlo and Hamburg as Masters Series events led to controversy and protests from players as well as organisers.
 Hamburg and Monte Carlo filed lawsuits against the ATP, and as a concession it was decided that Monte Carlo would remain a Masters 1000 level event, with more prize money and 1000 ranking points, but it would no longer be a compulsory tournament for top-ranked players.
 Monte Carlo later dropped its suit.
 Hamburg was "reserved" to become a 500 level event in the summer.
 Hamburg did not accept this concession, but later lost its suit.

 The 500 level tournaments are Rotterdam, Dubai, Rio, Acapulco, Barcelona, Aegon Championships (Queens Club, London), Halle (Gerry Weber Open), Hamburg, Washington, Beijing, Tokyo, Basel and Vienna.

-The ATP & ITF have declared that Davis Cup World Group and World Group Playoffs award a total of up to 500 points.
+The ATP and ITF had declared that Davis Cup World Group and World Group Playoffs award a total of up to 500 points.
 Players accumulate points over the four rounds and the playoffs and these are counted as one of a player's four best results from the 500 level events.
 An additional 125 points are given to a player who wins all 8 live rubbers and wins the Davis Cup.